carolineorsi/TripWise/README.md

 The data structures used by the app allow users to complete multiple searches to build a journey with numerous destinations.
 As each new stop is chosen, the app creates a new Waypoint object that is stored within an array in the Route object.
 The app then makes a new call to the Directions API, passing the new waypoint object along with the original search parameters.
 If there are multiple waypoints, the Directions API optimizes the route and returns the waypoint order in an array.
 The reorderWaypoints function uses the waypoint order array to sort the waypoints that are stored in the route object.

 ##### Create Account, Log In, and Trip Saving:
 The Create Account and Log In features are included as drop-down items on the site's navigation bar for easy access.
 Upon submittal, the app makes an AJAX request to the server, and the database is queried or updated as appropriate.
+Passlib, a Python password hashing library, is used to store and verify passwords in the database.
 Once logged in, the app updates the navigation bar using JQuery.
+The user's ID is stored in the Flask session.

 While logged in, users may save a trip or access previously saved trips using anchors on the site navigation bar.
 When Save Trip is clicked, an appropriate AJAX call is made to the server to create the database records.
 A route record is stored that references the user ID, a unique route ID, and other key route details such as starting and ending points.
 The associated Waypoints are stored in a waypoints table and reference back to the route using the route ID.
 SQLAlchemy is used to create, query, and update the database, and to define relationships between tables.